Go forward faster, with WESK Business Advising.

 Meet with a WESK Business Advisor

-- Sign-up for a WESK membership, and create your new WESK account (remember to write down your username and password!)
+- Sign-up for a WESK membership and create your new WESK account (remember to jot down your username and password!)

-- Click “Account” and login to our Member Dashboard with your WESK username and password
+- Click “Account” and log in to our Member Dashboard

-- Select “Business Advising” and complete the application form
+- Select “Business Advising” and fill out the application

 Frequently Asked Questions

 We highly recommend it!
 A sound business plan:

 - helps you become a better decision maker

 - helps you anticipate problems so you can be prepared